liutongyu0304/smartnet/README.md

 # smartnet
-a smart(simple) implentation of deep neural net based on numpy
+a smart(simple) implentation of dynamic compute graph and neural net just like pytorch based on numpy and cupy.